 It Will Take All of Us to Make a Change in Our CountryLinda Washington Springfield

 I was really excited during the Obama presidential campaign.
 Wow!
 A Black man running for office.
 I never thought I would live to see it.
-But I was so excited by my vote, because I knew it made a difference.
-And yes, we had our first Black president.
+I was so excited by my vote, because I knew it made a difference.
+And, yes, we had our first Black president.
 That was when I really believed in the system and that my vote mattered.

 President Obama and his wife had to put up with a lot of racism, but through all of it they held their heads up high.
 He ran this country with dignity and respect.
 No matter what he had to go through, which I imagined was a lot, he always put the country first, no matter how badly he was being treated.
 And he did that not for four years, but for eight.
-The Obamas walked out of the White House with no scandals or blemish on them.
+The Obamas walked out of the White House with no scandals or blemishes on them.
 They walked out proudly, knowing he did all he could for the American people.

-But when I woke up and found out that Donald Trump had won, I wondered how a game show host could win the presidency?
+But when I woke up and found out that Donald Trump had won, I wondered how a game show host could win the presidency.
 All I could think about was that the world wasn’t ready for a woman to have so much power.
-And then I thought it all came down to the rich and powerful “boys club” pulling strings to help get Trump into office.
+And then I thought it all came down to the rich and powerful “boys’ club” pulling strings to help get Trump into office.
 It brought me back to when I was younger and what my grandmother would tell me about what happened when she wanted to vote.
 Women of color couldn’t vote back then, which was a huge disappointment to my grandmother.

-Racism was really bad then and it showed its ugly face again when Trump was running for the presidency.
+Racism was really bad then, and it showed its ugly face again when Trump was running for the presidency.
 We knew racism was out there, but it got even worse during the Trump campaign, when they no longer had to hide their racist attitudes like they did during my grandmother’s time.

 Ever since then, I have had a bad taste in my mouth when it comes to politics and voting.
-These rich and powerful men chose a game show host to run the country, but then they couldn’t control him and they watched him ruin our country, when he knew about the COVID-19 virus and did nothing.
-Trump watched many people die from a virus he called a hoax, and he still showed no remorse for the families that lost loved one.
+These rich and powerful men chose a game show host to run the country, but then they couldn’t control him, and they watched him ruin our country, when he knew about the COVID-19 virus and did nothing.
+Trump watched many people die from a virus he called a hoax, and he still showed no remorse for the families that lost loved ones.
 The media was no better when it came to the virus.
 In my opinion, they ran with whatever former President Trump said.
 I like President Biden and the second Black person in higher office, Vice President Kamala Harris.
 It is just sad that they have so much damage to repair.

 Never stop believing in voting because your vote does matter and could make a big difference in the world.
 Your vote does matter.
 Don’t let the bad taste of the media and the former president stop you from believing.
 It will take all of us to make a change in our country.